LGT Group open to more acquisitions to expand India footprint

 In an interview with Moneycontrol, LGT Group Chairman H.S.H Prince Max von und zu Liechtenstein, said that the India private banking and wealth management business has a lot of potential to grow organically.

-“...but we are open to any interesting inorganic opportunities to expand our business,” von und zu Liechtenstein said.
+“...but we are open to any interesting inorganic opportunities to expand our business,” Prince Max said.

-Liechtenstein said that LGT Wealth will aim at becoming a top-tier, full-service platform for high net worth individuals (HNI) and ultra-high net worth individuals.
-“In the next five years, our aim is to be among the top three private client businesses in the country,” Liechtenstein said.
+Prince Max said that LGT Wealth will aim at becoming a top-tier, full-service platform for high net worth individuals (HNI) and ultra-high net worth individuals.
+“In the next five years, our aim is to be among the top three private client businesses in the country,” Prince Max said.

 Liechtenstein also highlighted the growing appetite among HNI and ultra HNI clients for private equity investments in India.
 “We do see demand increasing from HNI/UHNI investors to allocate part of their assets to this asset class,” the LGT Wealth chair said.